llvasconcellos/ritmo-saude-ecommerce/www/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.6 =

+* Adds support for older browsers, fixes a couple of seemingly isolated errors reported, removes some redundant code.

 = 2.3.5 =

 * Modifications to thumbnail display code to prevent output buffer clash with another plugin.